-Desmond Chua, market analyst at CMC Markets in Singapore, said a report from the US Department of Energy is likely to show a “substantial drawdown in US stockpiles”.
+Desmond Chua, market analyst at CMC Markets in Singapore, said investors “remain on the sidelines awaiting key US economic data”.

 Data on initial jobless claims for the week to August 23 as well as pending home sales figures for July will be released later on Thursday, along with revised US gross domestic product figures for the second quarter.

 “Aside from the second reading of GDP data - which is expected to notch slightly lower, from 4.0 percent to 3.9 percent - the labour and housing sectors are expected to continue to show signs of growth,” Chua said.